Simon Mol

 Simon Mol (6 November 1973 – 10 October 2008) was the pen name of Simon Moleke Njie, a Cameroon-born journalist, writer and anti-racist political activist.
-In 1999 he sought political asylum in Poland; it was granted in 2000, and he moved to Warsaw, where he became a well-known anti-racist campaigner and spreader of the HIV virus.
+In 1999 he sought political asylum in Poland; it was granted in 2000, and he moved to Warsaw, where he became a well-known anti-racist campaigner and alleged deliberate spreader of the HIV virus.

+Accusations and Death

 In Poland, Mol was accused of knowingly spreading the HIV virus and was charged in the cases of eleven women and remanded in custody.
 However, Mol's trial was suspended due to his severe illness.
 He died from HIV-related complications on 10 October 2008.

 Life in Africa

 Mol was born into an English-speaking family in Cameroon.
 His autobiography states that he worked as a journalist, was persecuted and jailed for his writing, sought political asylum in several African countries, and was granted asylum in Ghana, where he was persecuted again.

 On 6 March 2007 newspaper Rzeczpospolita published an article on Simon Mol (Na tropie oszusta Simona Mola by Bertold Kittel and Maja Narbutt in co-operation with Anna Machowska from TVN), stating that his biography was fabricated.
 An editor of the Cameroonian English language weekly The Sketch denied that Njie worked there; his mother said he was employed at a refinery, didn't write about government corruption in Cameroon, and was not jailed in 1996.
-A representative of Ghanaian journalists said that while in Ghana Njie published newspaper articles about football and was never arrested in that country.
+A representative of Ghanaian journalists said that while in Ghana, Njie published newspaper articles about football and was never arrested in that country.